-If the Financial Aid Office needs additional forms completed or documentation, you will receive a letter which will list which forms or documents are needed.
-If you need additional forms completed, the forms will be enclosed with the letter.
+If the Financial Aid Office needs additional documentation or forms completed, you will receive an email sent to your OFTC student email which will list the forms or documents needed.

 Why am I not considered an independent student, if I live on my own and my parents do not help me, nor do they claim me on their tax returns?

 The U.S. Department of Education asks several questions in Step 3 of the FAFSA to determine if a student will be considered an independent student or dependent student for federal financial aid purposes.
 If you cannot answer YES to at least one of these questions, you must include your parent’s, including adoptive parents and step-parents’ information, if applicable.
 You cannot use grandparents’ or other relatives’ information even if you live with them.
 If you have any questions concerning your dependency status, please contact the Financial Aid Office on either our North Campus (Sandersville) or South Campus (Dublin).

 How will I find out what type of Financial Aid I am eligible for?

 You will receive an award letter in the mail, which will tell you what type of Financial Aid you are eligible for or you may go online and logon to your Banner Web account to check your financial aid eligibility, what forms and/or documents are needed and what date your Pell refund check will be mailed.

 Banner Web gives students access to their personal and academic information via the internet.
 Banner Web gives students the ability to view their financial aid information, account balances, holds, schedules, transcript, grades, etc. You can access Banner Web from the OFTC homepage.

 How can I find out my financial aid status, if I’ve already sent my FAFSA application in several months ago and have not heard anything?